Maine Coon Lifespan:

 Goofy Coal

-We have had our wonderful, goofy, Maine for over 14 years.
-He is still going strong with no signs of slowing down!
+We've had our goofy, wonderful Maine Coon, Coal, for over 14 years.
+He’s still going strong with no signs of slowing down!

 Early Passing of a Silver Tabby